 Define your objective

-Defining your objective is key.
-This is one of my top tips for learning a new language.
-So ask yourself why you want to learn a new language.
-Because really, anything becomes easier when we find a purpose in it.
-For example, you may want to learn a new language because you want to expand your business to attract customers from a specific country.
-Or you may want to impress the guy you are having a relationship with (or his family).
+In other words, ask yourself why you want to learn a new language.
+Because really, anything becomes easier when we find purpose in it.
+You may want to learn a new language because you want to expand your business overseas.
+Or you may want to impress the guy you are dating.

 Pick a language you are passionate about